 Rabbitsfoot grass (Polypogon monspeliensis) is an annual non-native grass.
 Native to southern Europe, this grass has large fluffy inflorescence and can grow in height to over three feet (including seed stalks).
-During Year 4, several small patches were present in Site 1-C and subsequently removed.
-In Year 5, small patches of the grass were observed and removed, and the strategy will continue for Year 6.
+During Years 4 and 5, several small patches were present in Site 1-C and subsequently removed.
+During Year 6, patches of grass continued to sprout within Site 1-C and 1-D. Patches of grass were partially removed and will be targeted for future events.